RMXdo/HackMini/README.md

 --- Last update on 5th of Feb, 2021:⤵

 Still Shutdown won't work.
-Because of this problem I'm planning to sell this motherboard and replace this MSI Z490m Gaming Edge Wifi with same listed parts above.
+Because of this problem I'm planning to sell this motherboard and replace this motherboard with MSI Z490m Gaming Edge Wifi and will be with same listed parts above.